A New Treatment Option for Knee and Hip Replacement

 Your joints are involved in almost every daily activity.
 For those with osteoarthritis, the condition over time may wear away at your cartilage and cause pain, as bone rubs against bone.
 Knees and hips are most frequently affected by this condition.
 When pain medication and other treatments no longer work, you may face the option of joint replacement surgery.

-Mako Partial Knee Replacement
+Minimally Invasive Partial Knee Replacement

-Mako Full Hip Replacement
+Minimally Invasive Full Hip Replacement

-For more information about Mako robotic-arm assisted surgery available at Orlando Health, visit OrlandoHealth.com/Mako.
+For more information about minimally invasive robotic-assisted surgery available at Orlando Health, visit OrlandoHealth.com/Joint.